Kylin-Network/kylin-collator/README.md

    - Select `Network` -> `Explorer`
    - New blocks are being created if the value of `best` and `finalized` are incrementing higher

 #### Submit data request

-1. Ensure you are on a collator's custom endpoint, either 9942 or 9943
+1. In the UI, you can go to the top-left corner and click into the dropdown.
+Make sure you have the development option selected.
+You need to go to the custom under `Development` -> `Custom`.
+Enter the url which is `ws://127.0.0.1:9942` or `ws://127.0.0.1:9943`
 2. Submit a price request using the `requestPriceFeed` extrinsic
    ![example of submitting a price request](./doc/imgs/requestPriceFeed.png)